 We took Lily home on Christmas Eve 2014 after 69 long days in hospital.
 It was the best Christmas present we could have ever received, truly my preemie miracle!

 I have a cousin who has been going through what I imagine would be hell this past year.
 She lost her youngest daughter in a car accident last summer.
-Her grief is palpable, but her faith is inspiring.
+Her grief is palpable, but her faith is inspiring, she is holding on to the Lord as her anchor.
 She has written through all her range of feelings and emotions and it has been incredible to read.
 I haven’t asked her permission to share her blog post, so I’ll be keeping her anonymous.
 However, what she wrote the other day was truly amazing.
 It was based on the verse from the Bible Hebrews 6:19.

 “Just as the anchor which holds a ship is not in the exact same place as the ship itself, our hope is not in this world.
 Rather, it is in a holier, greater place.
 Since Christ has gone ahead of us, in order to secure our salvation, we should have absolute confidence.”